snlt11/Apollo/readMe.md

 # Apollo

-This project is an advanced PHP application that utilizes various libraries and design patterns to implement robust features.
-It includes a custom routing system, Blade templating engine, CSRF protection, form validation, and more.
+This is a PHP application built with a custom routing system, Blade templating engine, CSRF protection, and form validation.
+It utilizes various libraries.

 ## Requirements